arithmetics with typescript types

 the idea is to implement addition, subtraction, and multiplication as three distinct types.
 Each type will take in two generic parameters as the inputs, and the inferred type will be the output of the operation. let’s list out how each operation looks like in typescript types:

-• addition: Add<A, B>
+Add<A, B>

-• subtraction: Sub<A, B>
+Sub<A, B>

-• multiplication: Multiply<A, B>
+Multiply<A, B>

-where A and B are two arbitrary numbers represented in the typescript type system. to keep things simple, A and B shall be whole numbers for now. to perform an operation and obtains its result, we create a new type that is the result of running inference on the operation type:
+shall be whole numbers for now. to perform an operation and obtains its result, we create a new type that is the result of running inference on the operation type:

 type Result = Add<A, B>

-where Result stores the result of A + B as a type.
+stores the result of A + B

 representing numbers